getify/You-Dont-Know-JS/scope-closures/apA.md

 // ""
 ```

 Oops.
-Anonymous `function` expressions passed as callbacks are incapable of receiving an inferred name, so `cb.name` value holds just the empty string `""`.
+Anonymous `function` expressions passed as callbacks are incapable of receiving an inferred name, so `cb.name` holds just the empty string `""`.
 The vast majority of all `function` expressions, especially anonymous ones, are used as callback arguments; none of these get a name.
 So relying on name inference is incomplete, at best.

-And it's not just callbacks that fall short on inference:
+And it's not just callbacks that fall short with inference:

 ```js
 var config = {};